EliLillyCo/CRAN_TSDT/cran-comments.md

 * Updated examples to conform to maximum allowable line length

+* Use is() function from methods library to test class of data objects rather than comparing to a string.

 ## R CMD check results

 There were no ERRORs or WARNINGs.